oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 1. GitHub: A Project Owner creates a [repository](https://help.github.com/en/github/getting-started-with-github/github-glossary#repository) ("repo") for the document.
 This the "master" version of the document, and the repo is the "[Upstream](https://help.github.com/en/github/getting-started-with-github/github-glossary#upstream) Repo".
 In the case of OpenC2 TC work products, these repos are created and managed by OASIS TC Administration, with one or more TC members established as maintainers for the repo.

 2. GitHub: A Contributor creates a [forked copy](https://help.github.com/en/github/getting-started-with-github/github-glossary#fork) of the Upstream Repo in their own GitHub account.
 This repo will contain a copy of the document as it existed in the Upstream Repo at the time the fork was created.
 The contributor can work purely in this document on the web, or create a local [Git](https://help.github.com/en/github/getting-started-with-github/github-glossary#git) repo (step #3) where they can, for example, edit with their favorite text editor or Git-/GitHub-aware tool set.

+> NOTE: The default names in the [GitHub documentation](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork) for the repos described in Steps 1 and 2 here are "upstream" for the "OASIS" repo, and "origin" for the "Fork" repo.
+The instructions in [C.4](#c4-clone-local-repository-from-personal-fork) describe using `git` commands to establish the "OASIS" and "Fork" names used here.

 3. Local: A Contributor "[clones](https://help.github.com/en/github/getting-started-with-github/github-glossary#clone)" their GitHub fork of the document to a Git environment on their local system.